Standard Usage¶

 Info

-The below code snippets require the hugginface
+The below code snippets require the hugginface extra to be installed, which

-can be done via a pip install fed-rag[huggingface]
+can be done via a pip install fed-rag[huggingface].

-Build a train_dataset
+Build a train_dataset¶

 For now, all FedRAG trainers deal with datasets that comprise of examples with (query, answer) pairs.